Jangbu001/Libary-management-CURD-/README.md

-# 📚 Venus Library Management System
+# 📚 Library Management System

 A modern, web-based Library Management System developed as a **Standard XII Science Project** for Venus National College.
 This application provides a full CRUD (Create, Read, Update, Delete) interface for managing book inventories.